 Actually, there are a lot of ‘no details available’ on this site.
 The FAQ says it’s coming soon.
 Hey, it is mid-December already.
 And there are no terms and conditions.
 But they have already registered 536 affiliate sites with most of them a mirror of this one.
-There is no information on how you get your winnings, on how you register for an account or whether there is a commission taken.
+There is no information on how you get your winnings, how you register for an account, or whether there is a commission taken.

 Who Gets the Income?

 They say these lotteries will be used as a “sensible, socially accepted, non-political, global fundraising mechanism”.
 They go on to say that they will “assist world needs” focusing on “hunger, potable water, disease, literacy, global warming, alternative energy and reserves for the next tsunami, earthquake or hurricane”.
 But there is no information on how they will decide and when any funds available will be allocated.